Typescript Guide to Decorators with code examples

 - Typescript

-What are decorators in TypeScript?
+What Are Decorators in TypeScript?

-Decorators are attached to the below entities
+Decorators can be attached to the following entities:

-- arguments or parameters
+- Arguments or parameters

-Declare a decorator print function
+Let’s declare a decorator print function:

 function print(constructor: Function) {